 Preventative maintenance (PM) of a hydraulic system is a crucial function to maintaining the service life of equipment, reducing costs associated with unplanned equipment shutdown and the safety of personnel.

 One the most important considerations in a PM plan is addressing stored hydraulic energy, such as a pressurized hydraulic reservoir.
-Pressure must be released from the reservoir before replacing a fitting, hose or any other maintenance procedure.
+Pressure must be released from the reservoir before replacing hydraulic fitting types, hose or any other maintenance procedure.

 Otherwise there can be a high likelihood of the violent release of hydraulic energy which can cause serious equipment damage or bodily injury.
-To avoid this, precautions must be taken to safely release the pressure prior to disassembling any part of the system.
+To avoid this, measures to ensure maintenance of hydraulic systems must be taken to safely release the pressure prior to disassembling any part of the system.

 A hydraulic PM plan should follow the equipment and filter manufacturer’s recommended maintenance schedule, take into consideration the working environment and use test points to draw samples from the line for fluid testing and analysis to ensure the system is free of contamination.
 Regular standards and procedures should be documented and adhered to for the proper maintenance of any hydraulic system.